Geyser Pass is a truly outstanding SUV adventure in UT

 Geyser Pass is a high mountain pass at an elevation of 3.231m (10,600ft) above the sea level, located in San Juan County, in Utah, USA.
-It’s one of the highest mountain roads of Utah.
+It’s one of the highest roads of Utah.

 Situated near the base of Haystack Mountain, in La Sal Range, within the Manti-La Sal National Forest, the road to the summit is unpaved.
 It’s called Forest Road #071 (Geyser Pass Road).
 The road is well maintained.
 West side is a wide, smooth gravel road suitable for most passenger cars.
 East side is a bit rougher but suitable for stock 4x4 SUVs.